scale-docs/docs/Equity/EQUITY.md

 # Welcome to EQUITY

-Welcome to EQUITY - the frontier of decentralized trading.
-We're more than just an exchange; we are an innovation hub where spot and perpetual trading thrive without boundaries.
+Welcome to **Equity** - the new frontier of decentralized trading on Fantom.

+We're more than just an exchange ― we are an innovation hub where Spot & Derivative markets thrive without boundaries.
 Our cutting-edge platform brings together minimal swap fees and zero price impact trading, offering you a seamless and cost-effective trading experience.

-Supported by our groundbreaking multi-asset pool, we share the success with our liquidity providers.
-How?
-By distributing rewarding fees stemming from three sources: market-making, swaps, and leverage trading.
+Supported by our groundbreaking multi-asset pool, we share the success of Equity with our governors: the **veEQUAL holders**.

+**How?**

+By rewarding our veEQUAL NFT holders with the fees stemming from Four Sources:
+- Market-making (Liquidity Provisioning)
+- Spot Trading (Simple Exchange)
+- Flash Loans to Devs (Instant repayments)
+- Derivatives Trading (Perpetual Swaps)

 Experience fluidity like never before with our dynamic pricing mechanism.
 This advanced feature, backed by sophisticated in-house algorithms and an amalgamation of rates from leading high-volume exchanges, ensures accurate, real-time price information.

 ## Benefits That Go Beyond Expectations

 ### For Our Valued Token Holders
-Unleash the power of our unique tokens, veEQUAL and EQUAL.
-With our innovative system, you stand to reap higher fees, further enhancing your earning potential.
+> Unleash the power of your veEQUAL NFTs.
+With our innovative system, you stand to reap higher fees, further enhancing your earning potential on top of the Equalizer V2 Fees & Bribes.
 As we evolve, so do the benefits for our esteemed token holders.
-Embrace the EQUITY revolution and let your tokens work harder for you.
+Embrace the EQUITY revolution and let your voting NFTs pay you cash each and every week!

 ### For Our Dedicated Liquidity Providers
-In providing liquidty you will inturn receive $EQUITY which is entitled to rewards from our gauge system and fully integrated to our vote escrow model.
+In providing liquidty you will inturn receive a dynamic mix of veEQUAL and EQUAL.
+EQUITY LP tokens can be staked into our Equalizer V2 Gauges similar to how you would stake a LP token on Equalizer V2.

+The Rewards APR for EQUITY stakers is way higher than a simple payout of Fees APR as it taps into Equalizer's Core Flywheel to enhance the emissions by using the Fees generated for Bribing the Protocol's governance!

 ### For Our Skilled Traders
 We empower leveraged traders with sophisticated tools, transparent trading environments, and ultra-low latency execution.
 Here, you can magnify your trading potential while keeping risks at bay, navigating the financial seas with confidence and precision.
+Equity complements our Equalizer v1 & v2's Constant Product (CPAMM) markets with it's new class of Weightage Driven (WAMM) to enable a new Derivatives market.